A. P. Carter Store

 A. P. Carter Store is a historic general store museum located at Maces Spring, Scott County, Virginia.
-It was built in 1945, and is a one-story, frame building with a cross-gable roof.
+It was built in 1945, and is a one-story frame building with a cross-gable roof.
 The store is most notable for its association with the Carter Family, a traditional American folk music group that recorded between 1927 and 1956.
-It was the residence and small store operated by former country music artist A.P.
-Carter (1891–1960).
+It was the residence and small store operated by former country artist A.P.
+Carter (1891–1960) after he left the music business.

 It was listed on the National Register of Historic Places in 1985.
 It is now open weekly before concerts as a museum operated by the Carter Family Fold.